grafana/plugin-tools/docusaurus/docs/tutorials/build-a-panel-plugin.md

 When adding your panel to a dashboard, configure it with a data source to populate it with data dynamically.
 Alternatively, you can use the **Provisioned Sample Panel Dashboard**, which is already configured with a sample data source.

-### Using Provisioned Sample Panel Dashboard
+### Using the provisioned sample panel dashboard

-The **Provisioned Sample Panel Dashboard** comes preconfigured with the **TestData** data source.
+The Provisioned Sample Panel Dashboard comes preconfigured with the `TestData` data source.
 This setup includes sample data for testing and development.
-The sample data is in the `raw_frame` scenario of the [TestData](https://grafana.com/docs/grafana/latest/features/datasources/testdata) data source and consists of two timeseries with the same timestamps, as shown below.
-The table displays these two timeseries joined by timestamp:
+The sample data is in the `raw_frame` scenario of the [`TestData`](https://grafana.com/docs/grafana/latest/features/datasources/testdata) data source and consists of two time series with the same timestamps, as shown in the following table.
+The table displays these two time series joined by a timestamp:

 | Timestamp           | Label1 | Value1 | Label2 | Value2 |
 | ------------------- | ------ | ------ | ------ | ------ |